cdlib/cedilla/README.md

 * install and start your own services (instructions for rolling your own services can be found on this project's Wiki)

-* update your services.yaml (make sure the 'target' is correct and that each one is enabled!)
+* update your config/services.yaml (make sure the 'target' is correct and that each one is enabled!)

-* update the rules.yaml (make sure your service appears in the dispatch_always OR in the data --> object --> item type --> attribuute --> value section)
+* update the config/rules.yaml (make sure your service appears in the dispatch_always OR in the data --> object --> item type --> attribuute --> value section)

 * see the Wiki or configuration file comments for further instructions on configuring your setup.

 * restart Cedilla if it does not pick up your configuration file changes

-* node cedilla.js
+* > node cedilla.js

 #####Make sure you turn off the Default Service!!

 The default service is there just to help you verify that your installation worked properly.
-You can turn it off by commenting out the following line in application.yaml
+You can turn it off by commenting out the following lines in the  config/application.yaml file.
-  > server_default_content: true
+  > default_content_service: true
+  > default_content_service_port: 9900

 ### Testing